 “I did my geology degree as a mature aged student after 10 years of high school teaching (Phys Ed and Science).
 When I went to school girls were not encouraged to do science, so I came to it late.
 I have always been fascinated by rocks and the Earth’s history.
 The forensic aspect of my work came about by happenstance 20 years ago when I was asked to work on a Queensland murder case.
 Since then I have worked on numerous homicide, rape and drug cases.
 What I love most is solving the puzzles pollen analysis presents.
 What age is this rock and what type of vegetation contributed to the pollen and spores within it?
 Is the suspect guilty – or not?”

-Lucy Forman is a Planetary Geologist and will be attending Session 3.
 Lucy is a Research Associate in Planetary Geology at Curtin University, having recently completed her PhD in the field.
 She studies lunar soils collected from the Moon and meteorites found in the desert under a microscope to find answers about how asteroids and other parts of our solar system were formed.
 More recently she has moved on to looking at Martian meteorites to calculate how long it has been since these rocks left the surface of Mars.
 We asked Lucy to tell us more about what excites her about her work.

 “I didn’t realise I would still be as excited by my work as a full-time researcher compared to when I was a student.
 I think that is the beauty of finding a career that you are so passionate about.
 I went down the scientific route as I had quite a passion for vulcanology, physics, and understanding how things work.
 I love rocks- especially space rocks!
 I find the idea that I can discover new and exciting things about the Universe from looking at a little meteorite that has travelled to Earth quite incredible.
 No one was here to witness the Solar System forming, so I’m a bit like a space detective, which is pretty awesome.”

-Sophia Nimphius is a Sports Scientist and will be attending Session 4.
 Sophia currently wears a number of hats as a Sport Scientist for Surfing Australia, High Performance Manager for Softball WA and Associate Professor at Edith Cowan University (ECU).
 In these roles she works with athletes, coaches and companies to help measure, discover and innovate ways to improve sporting performance or reduce sporting related injuries.
 She also works to promote women in sport using sports science to engage youth.
 We asked Sophia to tell us about why she chose to work in sports science.

 “I have always loved sports, science and tinkering around with computers or electronics.
 I wanted something that could challenge my science brain but excite my sporting interests.
 Luckily the field of sports science and sport technology has erupted and let me combine the best of these formerly divergent interests.
 I love creating new knowledge and changing the way we investigate and improve sporting performance.
 My favourite part of the job is having the chance to be a true innovator every single day.”